Want to see Stensul in action? Join our live group demo on Thursday! January 30 at 12:00 PM ET. Save your spot here.

 5. A timeline for all to follow

 An email structure is an overview of the project.
-It can be as simple as a Google doc or makes use of a project management software like Asana or Jira to lay everything out.
-The key is to employ one structure for the brief.
-That is, have one brief that works for and relates to all project team members.
-That said, while the brief needs to work for them, it also needs to work for you.
-Ideally it ought to reflect your style from how you communicate to how you manage processes and people.
+It can be as simple as a Google doc or make use of project management software like Asana or Jira to lay everything out.
+Employ one structure for the brief.
+In other words, have one brief that works for and relates to all project team members.
+Keep in mind that although the brief needs to work for them, it also needs to work for you.
+Ideally it ought to reflect your style—from how you communicate to how you manage processes and people.

-An email brief should begin by answering the key question: what is the goal for this email effort?
+An email brief should begin by answering the most important question: What is the goal of this email effort?
 Let the team you’re working with know why you want them to create some terrific emails.
-Make it all clear.
-Crystal clear.
-To that end provide background to give team members some needed context.
+Make it all crystal clear.
+To that end, provide background to give team members some needed context.

 The more “into” the project you can make the team, the better.
 Doing so tends to help them stay focused on the job at hand.

-Whatever your email marketing program might be centered around, there needs to be goals spelled out in your email brief.
+Whatever your email marketing program is centered around, you need to spell out goals in your email brief.
 Those goals have to translate into clear, measurable objectives.
 When it comes to program measurement, there’s a warehouse full of frameworks.
-Use what works for you and, to be sure, your team.
+Use what works for you and your team.

-However, using a one-off method for measuring success makes it virtually impossible to compare the email initiative you’re looking to create with others that preceded it.
-That helps no one, especially your team.
-They’re like most of us wanting to see progress and comparative performance.
+Using a one-off method for measuring success makes it virtually impossible to compare the email initiative you want to create with others that preceded it, however.
+That situation helps no one, especially your team who, like most of us, want to see progress and comparative performance.

-It’s also advisable to make certain the goals you establish fit within your company’s accepted measurement criteria.
+It’s also advisable to make sure the goals you establish fit within your company’s accepted measurement criteria.

 An effective email brief describes the intended targeted audience as fully as possible.
-Even if previously defined, don’t be complacent.
+Even if the audience was previously defined, don’t be complacent.
 Your objectives may be different from a prior effort.
-And, let’s recognize that the people within your target audience change.
-They aren’t static.
-So keep it totally up-to-date.
+What’s more, the people in your target audience aren’t static—they change.
+So keep the brief totally up-to-date.
 Further, it frames what the content in the email needs to be and what style of copywriting and graphic design will resonate best with that group.

 The brief should include descriptive information about the target audience.
-Demographics, even psychographics can help your team design in ways that hits your target exactly where and how you want it to.
+Demographics and, even psychographics can help your team design in ways that hit your target exactly where and how you want to.
 The more texture you can provide, the more likely the email will strike a chord with the subscriber.

-When the target audience is clearly identified, the ability to create spot-on marketing and communications strategies soars.
-It means your design and copywriting tandem can zero in on the points of potential pleasure or pain.
+When you’ve clearly identified the target audience, your ability to create spot-on marketing and communications strategies soars.
+It means your design and copywriting duos can zero in on the points of potential pleasure or pain.

 Providing a clear project management timeline as a key part of your email brief can improve overall communication and keep your team members and shareholders in the loop.
-Such a timeline can let team members get involved quickly.
-And stay moving quickly.
+Such a timeline lets team members get involved and keep moving quickly.

-To make the entire marketing campaign less overwhelming, breaking the timeline up into segments can help keep team members motivated.
-It can be used to track and analyze a project’s progress at key milestones.
-Starting off your project with a timeline allows you to periodically make amendments to stay on track.
+To make the entire marketing campaign less overwhelming, breaking the timeline into segments can help keep team members motivated.
+You can use this approach to track and analyze a project’s progress at key milestones.
+Starting off your project with a timeline lets you make amendments periodically to stay on track.

 This final section of your email brief should include a review of all managerial aspects of the email program.
 You can conclude your email brief by going over these major details again.
 It’s a great way to avoid misconceptions.

-Whatever makes sense for the initiative, including a CTA prompts subscribers to take action.
+Including a CTA prompts subscribers to take action on whatever makes sense for the initiative.
 Just be sure to include the need for and desired type of CTA in your email brief.
-Surprisingly, it’s one of those things that does get overlooked.
+Surprisingly, it’s one of those things that is often overlooked.

 Ready to see Stensul?